Tech Content

 AWS Lambda

-Released in April 2023, developers can now utilize the latest version of Java, Java 17, for creating serverless applications in AWS Lambda as both a managed runtime and a container base image.
+Released in April 2023, Java 17 is the latest version of Java, and developers can now utilize it to create serverless applications in AWS Lambda as both a managed runtime and a container-based image.

-By using Java 17, developers can leverage new language features such as sealed classes, multi-line strings, and Java records.
-Additionally, the Lambda Java 17 runtime includes performance improvements, specifically optimizations when running Lambda functions on Graviton 2 processors.
+Java 17 allows developers to leverage new language features such as sealed classes, multi-line strings, and Java records.
+The Lambda Java 17 runtime also includes performance improvements, specifically optimizations when running Lambda functions on Graviton 2 processors.

 This runtime also supports fast cold starts using AWS Lambda Snap Start (in supported Regions), and the most recent versions of popular application frameworks such as Spring Boot 3 and Micronaut 4.